LiterallyCJ/notes/source/content/Linear Algebra I/Complex Numbers 1.md

+29/09/25

-**Linear algebra concepts and methods - Martin Anthony, Michelle Harvey
+**Linear algebra concepts and methods - Martin Anthony, Michelle Harvey**

 i is an imaginary unit equal to the root of -1, therefore